Perms by GPS - Rider Instructions

 Check in your Spam / Junk folders if you don't see it, and add that address to your safe senders list.

 The email will be copied to the Organiser and will contain up to three links.

 If the organiser has loaded routesheets and GPS track to help you navigate the route, there will be links to these.

-The uploader link is specific to a particular entry - you can't use it for any other ride, or for a second entry on the same ride.
+The uploader link is specific to a particular entry - you can't use it for any other event, or for a second entry on the same event.